philamp/rclone_jelly/README.md

 ## Setting up the remote (Every OS except android):

-1. create a new remote using: 'rclone config' - Depending on your OS this command might have to be '.\rclone config'
+1. configure rclone by running the command 'rclone config' (could be './rclone config' and depending on your os, the filename could be './rclone-linux' or similar.
+If you get a permission denied error (linux & macos), run 'sudo chmod u+x rclone-linux', adjusted to the filename.)
+2. create a new remote by typing 'n'
+3. give your remote a name (e.g. 'your-remote')
-2. choose a name for your remote e.g. 'your-remote'
+4. choose '47) realdebrid' as your remote type
-3. choose 'realdebrid' ('47')
-4. enter your realdebrid api key (https://real-debrid.com/apitoken)
-6. choose 'no advanced config'
-7. your RealDebrid remote is now set up.
+5. follow the rest of the prompted instructions, choose 'no advaced configuration'
-8. Mount the remote 'rclone cmount your-remote: your-destination:' - replace 'your-remote' with your remotes name. replace 'your-destination:' with a drive letter, e.g. 'X:' See the recommended tags section to speed up rclone!
+6. You can mount your newly created remote by running the command 'rclone cmount your-remote: X: --dir-cache-time 10s' (replace 'your-remote' with your remote name, replace 'X' with a drive letter of your choice or replace 'X:' with a destination folder)
-9. Enjoy!
+7. If you are running my rclone fork on Linux, replace "cmount" with "mount" in the command above.
+8. You've successfuly created a virtual drive of your debrid service!

+**You can run rclone as a background service by adding the mounting tag '--no-console' (Windows) or '--deamon' (Linux, Mac, etc).**

 ### Recommended Tags when mounting:

 It is recommended to use the tags in this example mounting command:

-'rclone cmount torrents: Y: --dir-cache-time 10s --vfs-cache-mode full'
+'rclone mount torrents: Y: --dir-cache-time 10s'

 This will significantly speed up the mounted drive and detect changes faster.